 This curried tomato soup is the perfect dish for spring and summer because it’s so simple, light and refreshing.
 The roma tomatoes add natural sweetness to the soup and the Thai bird chili peppers add some heat.

 My mom taught me the recipe for this simple dish.
 Her mother made it for her every Sunday afternoon in the summer – when she was a kid in India.
-She and her brothers and sisters would eat this tomato curry overtop some basmati rice – and that would be their lunch.
-They wouldn’t blend the tomato soup – but I think doing so ensures that all the flavors come together nicely.
+She and her brothers and sisters would eat this tomato curry overtop some basmati rice or matar pulao – and that would be their lunch.
+They didn’t blend the tomato soup – but I think doing so ensures that all the flavors come together nicely.
 You can serve this dish without blending it too – for something a bit more rustic.

 If you’re planning an Indian themed dinner party any time soon, make this soup for the starter.
 It’s the perfect light intro to a tasty meal.
 Here’s an example of an Indian dinner party meal plan:

 I have a ton of tasty Indian recipes that you can find right here on the blog – have fun creating a dinner party meal plan of your own.
 I’d love to hear what you make/serve!Print

 - 2 tablespoons avocado oil